 Price, features, and speed also weigh in.
 Ultimately, the value in these matters is very important before you make a decision.

-There’s a reason why MultCloud was mentioned above, and the reason is that it offers two ways: bulk file transfers or shift files from one cloud storage to another.
+There’s a reason why MultCloud was mentioned above, and the reason is that it offers two ways: bulk file transfers or shifting files from one cloud storage to another.

 It provides a basic free plan and a paid subscription plan that allows you to connect all of your cloud platforms and transfer or sync your files.